Sodium thiosulfate Side Effects

 Applies to sodium thiosulfate: intravenous solution

-Along with its needed effects, sodium thiosulfate may cause some unwanted effects.
-Although not all of these side effects may occur, if they do occur they may need medical attention.
+As well as its needed effects, sodium thiosulfate may cause unwanted side effects that require medical attention.

-Check with your doctor immediately if any of the following side effects occur while taking sodium thiosulfate:Symptoms of overdose
+If any of the following side effects occur while taking sodium thiosulfate, check with your doctor immediately:Symptoms of overdose

 - blurred vision